 But there’s one thing I became shocked by.
-Morris makes Nyssa jump first over a drop to get to the other side and he jumps after her, landing on top of her with his heavy weight.
+Morris made Nyssa jump first over a drop to get to the other side and he jumps after her, landing on top of her with his heavy weight.
 Wow!
 Just…WOW!!!

 Like I said, I wasn’t really sure where this story was going.
 I thought it rather strange that our heroes were running on foot in a race track.
-Wouldn’t it have been far exciting to race in cars or something?
+Wouldn’t it have been far more exciting to race in cars or something?